Colin Allred: Football

-Law career
+Law

-After his football career, Allred enrolled in law school.
-After receiving his J.D. degree from the UC Berkeley School of Law in 2014, he worked as a special assistant in the Department of Housing and Urban Development's Office of General Counsel alongside then-Secretary Julian Castro in the Obama administration.
+In 2011, Allred enrolled at the UC Berkeley School of Law.
+He worked as a research assistant for professor and author Ian Haney López and graduated in 2014 with a Juris Doctor degree.

-Subsequently, Allred worked as an attorney at the Perkins Coie law firm, where he was a voting rights litigator and counsel to clients including national and state political candidates and advocacy organizations.
+After graduating from law school, Allred worked for Battleground Texas as its Dallas-Fort Worth Regional Director of Voter Protection, overseeing the state's first coordinated voter protection program.
+His responsibilities included overseeing the voter registration efforts of volunteers and managing a poll watcher program.
+In 2016, he worked as a special assistant in the Department of Housing and Urban Development's Office of General Counsel alongside then-Secretary Julian Castro in the Obama administration.

-Politico described him as a "civil rights attorney."
+Subsequently, Allred worked as a civil rights attorney at the law firm Perkins Coie, where he was a voting rights litigator and counsel to clients including national and state political candidates and advocacy organizations.